 - Define the number of nuclei you want data for ("targeted nuclei number").
-Recovery rate is uncertain and depends on characteristics of the nuclei, as well as on experiment-specific factors, such as debris, etc. therefore targeted nuclei number is only indicative. - If you absolutely want a given minimum number of nuclei, indicate it in the submission form and we will add a safety margin. - A cell/nucleus can be successfully called only if both scRNA-seq and scATAC-seq are good for that nucleus, the number of called nuclei is therefore often lower than in regular 10XG scRNA-seq, and you may want to apply an extra safety margin to the targeted nuclei number. - The rate of doublets increases with targeted nuclei number (see table below), therefore we recommend against targeting more than 5'000 nuclei unless really necessary.
+Recovery rate is uncertain and depends on characteristics of the nuclei, as well as on experiment-specific factors, such as debris, etc. therefore targeted nuclei number is only indicative. - If you absolutely want a given minimum number of nuclei, indicate it in the submission form and we will add a safety margin in our calculations. - Given the tendency of nuclei to aggregate, we encourage not to push the method too close to its upper limit of 10k nuclei/sample unless really necessary. - The rate of doublets increases with targeted nuclei number (see table below), therefore we recommend against targeting more than 5'000 nuclei unless really necessary.